Add a Second Site Webapp

 Stop the parent sub-project.

-Rebuild and restart the site sub-project.
+Delete the site sub-project's storage folder, the rebuild and restart the site sub-project.
 Verify that all the Events functionality (with the platform configuration now inherited from the parent sub-project) is still there and working as expected.